nhsconnect/prm-gocd-infra/README.md

 # Deployment/Lifecycle

+## Prerequisites

+- Add your IP address to SSM `inbound ips` parameter.
+- Run all the deployment steps we see below from the same machine in order to avoid issue with ssh keys.
+- Make sure your AWS profile matches the profile in `provider.tf`.
+- Make sure you always run `tf_plan` before running `tf_apply`.

+## Deployment

 You can pick which deployment to manage by setting environment variable `NHS_ENVIRONMENT`.
 To make changes in production, set
 ```